 If your goodwill letter doesn’t do the trick and you have the financial wherewithal to do it, pay for delete could be worth a shot.
 It might convince your unhappy creditor to remove the derogatory mark from its reporting to the credit bureaus.

 Therein lies the issue with the pay for delete strategy, however: It’s the credit bureaus that generate your report, and they won’t be along for the ride.

 There are times when a company simply won’t make the change.
 That means you’re ultimately stuck waiting it out.

 Fortunately for older accounts, a lot of time has already passed and seven years may not be all that far away.
 After seven years, the late payment history will be removed automatically.

-Remember, always make on-time payments 100 percent of the time going forward to avoid situations like this from recurring.
-Understand how your credit score is calculated and use your credit to enhance your life in the future once the negative information stops holding you back.
+Remember, always make on-time payments going forward to avoid situations like this from recurring.
+Understand how your credit score is calculated and use credit to enhance your life in the future once the negative information stops holding you back.

-You are solely responsible for your credit history.
+You’re solely responsible for your credit history.
 So make sure you take ownership and commit to handling your borrowing and credit accounts perfectly in the future.
-Eventually, you’ll have good credit and access to the best credit cards, mortgages, and interest rates available.
+Eventually, you’ll have good credit and access to your best student loan refinancing offers, mortgages and interest rates available.

 Want to improve your credit score?These credit-building tools can help